YangletLiu/quantum-education-modules/README.md

 [Website](https://yangletliu.github.io/Intro-to-Quantum-Computing-Website/) \
 [Documentation](https://quantum-education-modules.readthedocs.io/en/latest/)

 ## Overview

+Welcome to the **CSCI 4961: Introduction to Quantum Computing** project!
+This open-source initiative is designed to provide a hands-on learning experience in quantum computing, equipping you with the skills necessary to excel in future industry and academic endeavors.

+This repository contains course materials, including:
+  - **Concepts**: Step-by-step guides on the theory and practical implementation of quantum concepts.
+  - **Algorithms**: Real-world examples of quantum algorithms like Shor's and Grover’s algorithms.
+  - **Applications**: Exploring quantum solutions in fields such as cryptography, optimization, and machine learning.

-CSCI 4961 Introduction to Quantum Computing hopes to connect theory with practice, equipping students with the skills necessary to excel in future industry and academic endeavors.
-As an introductory course, CSCI 4961 covers fundamental quantum computing concepts such as superposition, entanglement, and quantum algorithms.
-We adopt a hands-on modular approach focused on labs and projects, supplementing theory through engagement in guided practical experiments using Jupyter notebooks and RPI's **IBM Quantum System One**.
-In this sense, we aim for anyone working on these modules, whether in development or for course labs/projects, to become **quantum-proficient**.
-Our goal is to expand upon the modules for future iterations of this course and other quantum-related courses at RPI.
+We take a modular approach that combines theory with practical experiments using Jupyter notebooks and **RPI's IBM Quantum System One**, aiming to make participants **quantum-proficient**.
+Our goal is to expand these modules for future courses and projects at RPI.

+By completing the modules in this repository, you will:
+  - Understand and apply the core principles of quantum computing.
+  - Gain hands-on experience using **IBM Quantum System One**.
+  - Write and execute quantum algorithms using **Qiskit**.
+  - Learn how to solve practical problems with quantum technology.

+You can view the modules in the [Documentation](https://quantum-education-modules.readthedocs.io/en/latest/) site.

 ## Motivation

 The emerging field of quantum computing offers the opportunity for new career paths, research, and collaboration.
 Contributing to these **open-source** modules facilitates the learning/review of quantum computing fundamentals while also enhancing technical skills suitable for industry.
 Participants will have the chance to utilize **Qiskit**, one of the highest performing quantum Software Development Kits (SDKs), and experiment with RPI's **IBM Quantum System One**, gaining a competitive edge in the field.
 Involvement in open-source also enables networking opportunities through collaboration and recognition/credibility as an open-source contributor.

-## Final Deliverables

-- **Qiskit codes for quantum concepts, algorithms, and applications**
-- **Well-documented Jupyter notebook files**
-- **Testing on IBM System One on RPI Campus**
-- **Reports highlighting performance of the codes**

-## Roadmap

-### Goals & Milestones
-#### <ins>11/01/2024 - 01/01/2025</ins>
-**Introductory modules (Concepts)**
-- Qubits
-  - Superposition
-  - Bloch Sphere
-  - Measurement
-  - Entanglement
-- Gates
-  - Common Gates
-  - Universal Gate Set
-- Circuits
-  - Bell States
-  - GHZ State
-  - Error Codes
-  - Oracles

-**Intermediate modules (Algorithms run on IBM Quantum System One)**
-  - Deutsch's
-  - Bernstein's
-  - Variational Quantum Eigensolver (VQE)
-  - Quantum Approximation Optimization Algorithm (QAOA)
-  - Grover's
-  - Shor's
-  - Quantum Key Distribution (QKD)
-  - Error Correction

-#### <ins>01/01/2025 - 04/01/2025</ins>
-**Advanced modules (Applications)**
-  - Simulation
-  - Chemistry/Drug discovery
-  - Machine Learning
-  - Cryptography

 ### Long Term Goals